CLINICAL DECISION SUPPORT

 - Presence of underlying disease which may affect choice of treatment

-A good method is to provide In Boxes (e-mail) within the system that can be extended to hand phones.
+A good method is to communicate these reminders and alerts through In Boxes (e-mail) within the system extendable to hand phones.

 The Decision Support System provides advice / suggestion / direction to the care provider regarding: